 We shall examine the question touched upon in this passage, namely, the economic basis for the withering away of the state, in the next chapter.
 Engels expresses himself most cautiously, saying that the proletarian state would "hardly" permit the use of houses without payment, "at least during a transitional period".
-The presupposes the collection of rent, a certain amount of control, and the employment of some standard in allotting the housing.
-All this calls for a certain form of state, but it does not at all call for a specially privileged positions.
-The transition to a situation in special military bureaucratic apparatus, with officials occupying especially privileged positions.
+The letting of houses owed by the whole people to individual families presupposes the collection of rent, a certain amount of control, and the employment of some standard in allotting the housing.
+All this calls for a certain form of state, but it does not at all call for a special military bureaucratic apparatus, with officials occupying especially privileged positions.
 The transition to a situation in which it will be possible to supply dwellings rent-free depends on the complete "withering away" of the state.